Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 • Distribute the butter and pulse 10 times.

-• With the motor running, add the ice water then pulse just until the dough starts to come together.
+• With the motor running, add the ice water and then pulse just until the dough starts to come together.

 • Remove and place on a floured board and knead quickly into a ball.